theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/snowflake.md

 {% include _content/en/xu-specific/destinations/general/transaction-style.md %}

+### Empty Values

+{: .box-warning }
+**Warning!
+NULL result in a non-nullable column.**
+By default empty strings are converted to NULL values when uploading data to Snowflake.
+To deactivate the conversion, disable **Replace empty values with SQL NULL**.

+**Replace empty values with SQL NULL**<br>
+This option controls the Snowflake file format parameter EMPTY_FIELD_AS_NULL.
+If **Replace empty values with SQL NULL** is active, empty strings are converted to NULL values when uploading data to Snowflake.

 ## Merging Data

 The following example depicts the update of the existing data records in a database by running an extraction to merge data.